wso2/docs-is/en/docs/deploy/deployment-guide.md

             USE_DNS = false
             ```

             - In order to retrieve the pod IP address information from the Kubernetes apiserver, the Kubernetes membership scheme uses the pod's service account.
 Hence, the pods need to be associated with a service account that has permission to read the "endpoints" resource.
-Make sure the Role you bind has the following permissions.
+Make sure the role you bind has the following permissions.

                 ```
                 rules: